maurosorrentino/ECS-HA-website/README.md

 - Can also be triggered manually from the GitHub Actions UI using the “Run workflow” button.
 - When run manually, it prompts for an environment selection (I have `dev` and `prod` environments but you can choose the names and how many you want, you only need to put the role arn in the secrets)using the workflow input field.
+- Runs automatically to the `prod` environment on tag creation (starting with v) to the main branch.

 🧩 Pipeline 2 – Application Deployment (TODO) (app_deployment_pipeline.yml)